ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

  3. Go to `Settings` -> `Embedded node` -> `Express Graph Sync` and enable the second toggle labeled `Reset express graph sync on startup`, then restart the app.
 This will resync your lightning network graph data.

  4. If your channels are still not showing as online after performing steps 1-3, your wallet may be rescanning.
 You can follow progress under `Settings` -> `Embedded node` -> `LND Logs`.
 Looks for logs with text 'Rescanning through' and 'Rescanned through'.

+ ## I'm having issues syncing.
+Sync is either stuck or won't start.
+What can I do?

+ For sync issues we recommended going through your Neutrino peer list and removing all the peers with high ping times. <200ms is optimal. <1000ms should still work.
+To access the Neutrino peers list, go to `Menu` > `Embedded Node` > `Peers` > `Neutrino`.

+If issues persist, reset the Neutrino data by pressing `Stop LND and delete Neutrino files` under `Menu` > `Embedded Node` > `Advanced` and restart the sync from scratch.